meteor/meteor/content/testing.md

 <h3 id="simple-unit-test">A simple unit test</h3>

-In the Todos example application, thanks to the fact that we've split our User Interface into [smart and reusable components](ui-ux.html#components), it's natural to want to unit test some of our reusable components (we'll see below how to [integration test](#simple-integration-test) our smart components).
+In the [Todos](https://github.com/meteor/todos) example app, thanks to the fact that we've split our User Interface into [smart and reusable components](ui-ux.html#components), it's natural to want to unit test some of our reusable components (we'll see below how to [integration test](#simple-integration-test) our smart components).

 To do so, we'll use a very simple test helper that renders a Blaze component off-screen with a given data context (note that the [React test utils](https://facebook.github.io/react/docs/test-utils.html) can do a similar thing for React).
 As we place it in `imports`, it won't load in our app by in normal mode (as it's not required anywhere).